JeremyTallant/sales_dashboard/README.md

 ![image](images/unknown_product_name.png)

-After removing the missing values, sixty-nine observations were identified in the description column that lacked a product name; these were subsequently removed
+After removing the missing values, sixty-nine observations were identified in the description column that lacked a product name; these were subsequently removed along with the missing values in the CustomerId column.